TampaUseRs/speaker-starter-kit/README.md

 3. [Presenting Effectively](https://kieranhealy.org/blog/archives/2018/03/24/making-slides/) by Kieran Healy

+### Things to Know About the Presentation Space

+Currently, the Tampa R UseRs Group is hosted at [Southern Brewing and Wine Making](https://www.southernbrewingwinemaking.com/) at [4500 N Nebraska Ave, Tampa, FL](https://goo.gl/maps/33VS8NAP3N52).

+Here are a few tips to keep in mind:

+- The presentation is projected on a flat screen television either in an area adjacent to the bar or outside.

+- If we're hosting inside, the room may be loud and we'll use a microphone and loudspeaker to help everyone hear.
+We'll try to have a mic stand available for the live coding portion, but please let the organizers know if live coding is a major component of your presentation.

+- There is free Wi-Fi access available at the venue, but it will be considerably slower and more flaky than your internet at home.
+It's a good idea to be able to present without internet access, or to limit examples that require the internet to utilize minimal bandwidth.

+    If you do use the internet in your presentation, make sure you have a backup plan in case the internet decides not to work.

 ### Using R Markdown to Prepare Your Slides

 You're welcome to make your slides in the presentation software of your choice.